-As a university assistant (praedoc) in this 4-year position, you will be part of the Nanoparticle Dynamics Team around Professor Paul Winkler, and you will be focusing on research topics in aerosol nanoparticle dynamics.
+As a university assistant (praedoc) on this 3.5-year position, you will be part of the Aspelmeyer group, and you will be exploring fundamentals and applications of quantum entanglement in levitated solid-state platforms.

-Our Team is part of the Aerosol Physics and Environmental Physics group of the Faculty of Physics.
+Our Team is part of the Quantum Optics, Quantum Nanophysics and Quantum Information group of the Faculty of Physics.

 You will also benefit from being fellow of the Vienna Doctoral School in Physics (VDSP), being part of a thriving community with more than 100 quantum scientists on premise, about 300 quantum researchers in Vienna.

 Your future tasks:

-You actively participate in research, teaching & administration, which means:
+You will actively participate in research, teaching & administration.
+This means:

 - You will present your research plan to the faculty and complete a dissertation agreement within 12-18 months.
 This will be reviewed and adapted on an annual basis.